 3. Heat the oil and melt the butter together in a large skillet over medium heat.

 5. Lower the heat a bit, add the some garlic to the shallots, and cook a minute or so.

 6. Add the white wine to deglaze the pan and scrape up any browned bits on the bottom.

-7. Add the scallops back to the pan.
-Cook 4 – 5 more minutes until the broth is slightly reduced, turning the scallops so they don’t overbrown yet are cooked through.
+7. Cook 4 – 5 more minutes until the broth is slightly reduced.
+Add the scallops back to the pan, turning the scallops so they don’t overbrown yet are cooked and warmed through.
 Do not overcook the scallops or they will become tough.

 8. Spoon 1.5 cup of mashed potatoes onto each of four plates.
 (Each plate receives 1.5 cups of mashed potatoes.)